mirarr-app/StickyBoard/README.md

 ## Features

 - **Instant Note Capture**: Press `SUPER+SHIFT+K` to open a centered input popup, type your note, and hit `Enter` to spawn it instantly.
-- **Dedicated Corkboard**: Automatically routes and manages all note windows on workspace 6.
+- **Dedicated Corkboard**: Automatically routes and manages all note windows on workspace 6 by default.
 - **Geometry Recovery**: Changes to note positions and sizes are autosaved and survive system reboots or Hyprland/daemon restarts.
-Notes are read-only and static once created to keep workspace 6 clean.
+Notes are read-only and static once created to keep workspace clean.
 - **Omarchy System Theme Integration**: Note colors are loaded dynamically from your active Omarchy system theme (`~/.config/omarchy/current/theme/colors.toml`) and hot-reload instantly when the theme is changed.
-- **Custom App Font**: Bundles and automatically installs the handwriting-style `Excalifont` (`Excalifont-Regular.ttf`) for premium, state-of-the-art aesthetics.
-- **Minimalist Design**: Zero title bars or menu bars, transparent backgrounds, rounded corners, and smooth interactions.

 ---